Boi-Talk13/File-Ingestion-Type-Detection/README.md

 1. User opens the application
 2. (Optional) Logs in using dummy credentials
-3. Selects or drags files into the upload area
+3. Selects files using the file picker
 4. Clicks the upload button
 5. Files are sent to the `/upload` API endpoint
 6. Backend processes each file:
    - Reads file content
-   - Detects MIME type
+   - Attempts MIME type detection
    - Generates SHA-256 hash
    - Checks for duplicates
    - Collects metadata